cdktf/cdktf-provider-google/docs/computeFirewall.csharp.md

 apply to traffic that has source IP address within sourceRanges OR the source IP that belongs to a tag listed in the sourceTags property.
 The connection does not need to match both properties for the firewall to apply.
-Only IPv4 is supported.
+IPv4 or IPv6 ranges are supported.
 For INGRESS traffic, one of 'source_ranges', 'source_tags' or 'source_service_accounts' is required.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google/r/compute_firewall#source_ranges ComputeFirewall#source_ranges}